syncfusion/ej2-javascript-docs/src/maps/maps/layers.md

 ## Multilayer

 The Multilayer support allows loading multiple shapefiles and map providers in a single container, enabling Maps to display more information.
 The shape layer or map providers are the main layers of the Maps.
-Multiple layers can be added as **SubLayer** over the main layers using the [`type`](../api/maps/layerSettingsModel/#type) property in the [`layers`](../api/maps/layerSettingsModel/#type) property.
+Multiple layers can be added as **SubLayer** over the main layers using the [`type`](../api/maps/layerSettingsModel/#type) property in the [`layers`](../api/maps/layerSettingsModel/#type).

 ## SubLayer